yosefmelamed/Restaurant-Reservation-App/README.md

 Seats:

-- Allows the user to asign a reservation to an available table from the dropdown menu
+- Allows the user to asign a reservation to an available table from the dropdown menu.
-- Contains validation to ensure that the party size does not exceed the table capacity
+- Contains validation to ensure that the party size does not exceed the table capacity.
-- Contains a seat button and a cancel button which goes back to the previous page
+- Contains a seat button and a cancel button which goes back to the previous page.

 ![New Table](./front-end/src/layout/pictures/us-04-seat-capacity-reservation-submit-after.png)
 ![New Table](./front-end/src/layout/pictures/us-04-seats.png)